- Expert Blog

 At CHC, it is very important to us that your family receives needed services.
 If you are worried about costs, please consider applying for financial aid.
 We are grateful to many generous donors who support CHC and we are proud to pass that support on to you.

-You Clinical Services Coordinator can help you with the application process at any time – whether you’re waiting for your first appointment, or had a change in your family’s situation, or are adding/changing services – we are here for you.
+You Care Coordinator can help you with the application process at any time – whether you’re waiting for your first appointment, or had a change in your family’s situation, or are adding/changing services – we are here for you.
 Download the application form.

-Contact a Clinical Services Coordinator today and schedule and appointment.
+Contact a Care Coordinator today and schedule and appointment.
 They will listen to your concerns and match you with the best specialist for your child.

 CHC Help: 650.688.3625